kovidgoyal/kitty/docs/keyboard-protocol.rst

 some applications, such as games (think of movement using the ``WASD`` keys).

-This progressive enhancement (``0b1000``) turns on key reporting even for key events that generate next.
+This progressive enhancement (``0b1000``) turns on key reporting even for key events that generate text.
 When it is enabled, text will not be sent, instead only key events are sent.
 If the text is needed as well, combine with the Report associated text enhancement below.

+Additionally, with this mode, events for pressing modifier keys are reported.

 .. _report_text: